Hiding Liker Identity Did Not Increase Engagement With Reputationally Risky Content on X (Formerly Twitter): Introduction

 \section{Introduction}

-Social media platforms scaffold public expression through interface \emph{affordances} that make some actions easy, legible, and rewarding while rendering others costly or invisible~\cite{bucher2018affordances,ronzhyn2023defining,devito2017platforms}.
-Among these, the \emph{visibility} of engagement signals is central: visible cues act as social proof and reputation broadcasts, shaping both audiences' inferences and authors' self-presentation strategies~\cite{marder2016like}.
+Social media platforms scaffold public expression through interface affordances that make some actions easy, legible, and rewarding while rendering others costly or invisible~\cite{bucher2018affordances,ronzhyn2023defining,devito2017platforms}.
+Among these, the visibility of engagement signals is central: visible cues act as social proof and reputation broadcasts, shaping both audiences' inferences and authors' self-presentation strategies~\cite{marder2016like}.

-In June 2024, \X (formerly Twitter) implemented a major design change by making liker identities private: users can still like posts, and authors can see who liked them, but third parties can no longer inspect others’ likes (see Fig.~\ref{fig:visibility_change}).
+In June 2024, \X implemented a major design change by making liker identities private: users can still like posts, and authors can see who liked them, but third parties can no longer inspect others' likes (see illustration in \Cref{sec:research_overview}).
 This policy directly reconfigures the platform's visibility affordance for liking without altering the act of posting, offering a rare, platform-scale case to study how privacy of engagement changes behavior.

 But why might hiding liker identities matter?
 First, reputational and normative pressures can deter the visible endorsement of sensitive content, leading to self-censorship~\cite{das2013self,devito2017platforms}.
-Second, visible engagement metrics amplify bandwagon dynamics and moralized responses~\cite{chuai2024community,chuai2024did}.
+Second, visible engagement metrics amplify bandwagon dynamics and moralized responses~\cite{chuai2025community,chuai2024did}.
 If reputational risk is a primary brake on liking, privatizing the liker's identity should \emph{increase} engagement with high-reputational-risk content (content that users would feel social pressure not to engage in public; \eg, partisan or lewd posts), while leaving low-reputational-risk content largely unchanged.